Holo-Host/holo-proto/README.md

     docker-compose up

-By omitting the -f flag, docker-compose also loads `docker-compose.override.yml`, which contains extra configuration to map your local code into the containers for fast code editing.
+Note that by default `docker-compose.override.yml` will also be loaded, which contains extra configuration to map your local code into the containers for fast code editing.

+### "Production-ready" build

+After you've built the containers, simply invoke:

+    docker-compose -f docker-compose.yml up

+And all services will spin up.
+Eventually a web server will be available at http://localhost:8000

+Note that by including the `-f` flag, `docker-compose.override.yml` is omitted from the configuration, which is what produces the production build.

 ## Usage

-> NB: Here, "host machine" is used in the Docker sense, not the Holo sense.
-Confusingly, the host machine is the machine of the person reading this, and the containered app is the Holo host environment.
+*TODO: move to own README once other components are built*

+`docker-compose up` will install some apps for you to play with.
+Check `host/bin/startup` to see which apps are available.
+The installed DNAs will also be output during startup.

-Once the container is fully running, a web server on port 8000 will be available to the host machine.
-This communicates with a Switchboard hApp running on port 4000 (not exposed).
+Once the container is fully running, a web server on port 8000 will be available to the host machine ("host" in the Docker sense, not the Holo sense!), and can start receiving requests.

+### Making requests to hApps

-So, to kick things off, since there is no Holo-enabled UI set up yet, just send an HTTP request to the entry point:
+Just send an HTTP request to the entry point:

 ```
 POST http://localhost/dispatch:8000
 {
-    "agentHash": "a1",
+    "agentHash": "agent007",
-    "appHash": "QmbZeFchQ3gtc1ZUUpZSSsznZDjyeq1dJMBq12hCohpygH",
+    "dnaHash": "QmbZeFchQ3gtc1ZUUpZSSsznZDjyeq1dJMBq12hCohpygH",
     "rpc": {
         "zome": "sampleZome",
         "func": "sampleEntryCreate",
-        "args": {"text": "some more text"}
+        "args": {"text": "some text"}
     }
 }
 ```

-This will send a request through the Holo system running in the Docker container, targeting the sample app (see [sample-app-1](host/hosted-happs/sample-app-1)).
-Note you will have to change the `appHash` parameter here as the sample app's DNA changes.
+* `agentHash` can be anything, it is just used to distinguish different users. **NB**: make sure this is completely distinct, i.e. don't use the same agentHash for multiple DNAs.
+* `dnaHash` is the hash of one of the apps which has been installed by the `startup` script.
+* `rpc` contains the info for running the hosted zome function, and will ultimately result in a bridge call from the Accountant to the hosted DNA.

+Note that the first time this function is called for a new Agent/DNA pair, a new agent will be set up, namely:
+* a new UNIX user will be created at `/agents/{agentHash}`
+* a new instance of the hApp, along with its Accountant, will be installed in the user's home directory

 ## What's going on here?